We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 LetsGetChecked states they’re committed to protecting their customer’s privacy and data.
 Payment is encrypted with SSL technology.
 The testing process is confidential and can only be accessed by the user, but LetsGetChecked encourages users to share their results with their primary care doctors.

 Personal data is kept confidential.
-The company does, however, collect and store personal information such as your contact information, name, and addresses.
+But the company does collect and store personal information, such as your contact information, name, and address.

 As a customer, you can request personal data be deleted from the site.
 However, this request can take 45 days to be addressed, and the company may need an extension of another 45 days before data is deleted.

 You can sign up on the company website or download the app to create a confidential account.
-LetsGetChecked can be contacted by email at email@example.com, phone by 647-694-2422, or by mail.
+LetsGetChecked can be contacted by email, phone, or mail.

 You can also contact LetsGetChecked through their contact page.

-Overall, LetsGetChecked may be a great place for getting lab tests done.
-Results that are out of the normal range are addressed by LetsGetChecked’s healthcare professionals, and test kits are confidential.
+Overall, LetsGetChecked might be a great option for getting lab tests done.
+Results that are out of the normal range are addressed by LetsGetChecked’s medical team, and the test kits are confidential.